Scholarships and Awards

 Graduate Auditions

 Auditions are required for all performance and performance/pedagogy programs.
-A personal audition is strongly preferred, but students may be accepted into most programs by submitting a recorded audition.
+A personal audition is strongly preferred and required for consideration of a Graduate Assistantship position.
 Note that some studios require a preliminary, recorded audition before a student may be invited to schedule an audition on campus.
 For specific information and audition dates, refer to the Prospective Graduate Students Auditions website or contact the office of the associate dean for graduate studies at 303-492-2207 or gradmusc@colorado.edu.